Wim van Saarloos

 Van Saarloos has written over 280 papers and has been cited over 12000 times.
 His research interests include Statistical Physics, non-equilibrium pattern formation and soft condensed matter physics.
-He has also done work on Front propagation into unstable states.
+He has also done work on front propagation into unstable states.

 Van Saarloos was elected as a Fellow of the American Physical Society in 2007 and received various honors and awards for his research.
 For founding the Lorentz Center in Leiden, and for bringing the center to fruition as the first director from 1997 to 2009, he received a royal distinction.
 Since 2009 he has been mostly active promoting science and strengthening the Dutch science system, and on the European level.
-He is the chair of the Energy Steering Panel of the European Academies Science Advisory Council (EASAC) for which he will become the president in 2023 and also the Chair Permanent Committee National Institutes of NWO and KNAW.
+He was the chair of the Energy Steering Panel of the European Academies Science Advisory Council (EASAC), of which he serves as president from 2023-2025.
+He also presided the Permanent Committee National Institutes of NWO and Royal Netherlands Academy of Arts and Sciences (KNAW).
 Earlier, he served as a member of the strategic advisory board of the EU Flagship Quantum Technology, and the High Level Strategy Group on Industrial Technologies.
-He is presently a member of the Scientific Advisory Board of the Max Planck Institute for Dynamics and Self-Organization and the Supervisory Board University of the University of Groningen.
+He is presently a member of the Board of Trustees of Sense about Science and the Supervisory Board of the University of Groningen.

 Education

 From 1973 to 1978, van Saarloos attended Delft University of Technology where he received an undergraduate Engineering degree in physics.
-He obtained his doctorate in 1978 in theoretical physics (cum laude) from the University of Leiden, for his thesis "On nonlinear hydrodynamic fluctuations".
+He obtained his doctorate in 1982 in theoretical physics (cum laude) from Leiden University, for his thesis "On nonlinear hydrodynamic fluctuations".
 Right after this, he went for his Postdoctoral research at AT&T Bell Laboratories.